autorope/donkeydocs/docs/parts/about.md

 ## Threaded Parts

 I say parts run in the order they were added 'for the most part' because you can also specify that a part is to be run in it's own thread so it can operate at it's own rate.
 A threaded part has a `run_threaded()` method rather than a `run()` method; the inputs are arguments and the return values are outputs just like the `run()` method.
 Also similar to the run() method, the run_threaded() method is called once each time the vehicle loop runs.

+So if the run_threaded() part is called each time through the vehicle loop, just like the run() method, and it's inputs and outputs are organized just the like a non-threaded part, then what is the difference between a threaded part and a non-threaded part?
+One difference you can see below is that when you add a threaded part you pass `threaded=True`.
+But the most important difference with a threaded part is that it must have a no-argument update() method.
+When the threaded part is launched a thread is created and the part's update() method is registered as the method that is executed on the thread.
+The update method will run separately from the vehicle loop and it will run as fast as python's scheduler will allow; generally much faster than the vehicle loop runs.
+The update() method should not return until the part is told to shutdown(); it should run a loop that does its work over and over; like reading from a device as the TFMini part does.
+In a threaded part the run_threaded() method is usually quite simple; it typically just sets class properties used by the update() method and returns class properties that are maintained by the update() method.

 Here is an example of adding a threaded part to the vehicle loop.
-This part interfaces to a TF-Mini single bean lidar via a serial port; it reports a distance.
-It takes no input arguments and outputs just the distance value.
+This part interfaces to a TF-Mini single-beam lidar via a serial port; it reports a distance.
+The part takes no input arguments and outputs just the distance value.
 Note that the argument `inputs=[]` is not really necessary; that is the default for inputs so it can be left off.

 ```python
     if cfg.HAVE_TFMINI: